 Step Four: Streamline Your Spice Labels

 Another completely optional step, but (I think) the most satisfying one!
-I had these spice labels designed for The Kitchen Reset Program, but I got SO many requests for them that I decided to offer them on their own!
+I had these spice labels designed for myself, but I got SO many requests for them that I decided to offer them on their own!

 Step Five: Store Your Spices